-If the total value of Investor Bids reaches the required amount, the Campaign will close to new Bids and DomaCom will attempt to purchase the asset or make the loan.
+If the total value of Investor Bids reaches the required amount, the Campaign will close to new Bids.
+The relevant SPDS will then be issued online, and upon the Investors accepting to invest, the Sub-Fund will be established.
+DomaCom will then attempt to purchase the asset or make the loan as described in the SPDS.

-4.13 Quarantined Funds
+4.13.
+Quarantined Funds

-By making a Bid, Investors authorise DomaCom to make the amount of their Bid (plus an estimate of their proportionate share of Campaign and other costs, which may include

-Acquisition Costs, Settlement Costs, Provisional Amounts and upfront financing costs) unavailable for withdrawal from their Cash Account (Quarantined Funds).
+By making a Bid, Investors authorise DomaCom to make the amount of their Bid (plus an estimate of their proportionate share of Campaign and other costs, which may include Acquisition Costs, Provisional Amounts, and upfront financing costs) unavailable for withdrawal from their Cash Account (Quarantined Funds).

 Investors will be informed, at the time they make their Bid, of the actual Campaign and other costs to be used in determining the amount to be quarantined.
-An Investor will not be permitted to bid if there are insufficient funds in their Cash Account to make their Bid, and pay these costs.
+An Investor will not be permitted to bid if they have insufficient funds in the Cash Pool to make their Bid and pay these costs.